kismetwireless/kismet-web-docs/content/en/download.md

 ### <a name="kismet-python"></a>Kismet Python modules

-Kismet has several Python modules which help when scripting against the Kismet server or Kismet data; these modules are being spun into their own repositories for easier inclusion in PyPy and similar.
+Kismet has several Python modules which help when scripting against the Kismet server or Kismet data; these modules are being spun into their own repositories for easier inclusion in PyPI and similar.

 #### py-kismetdb database module